 Modeling Results

 The best-fitting parameter values were compared between the three different conditions.
-Because the best-fitting parameter values are not normally distributed we examined median values, which are listed in Table 1.
+Because the best-fitting parameter values were not normally distributed we examined median values, which are listed in Table 1.
 The high value of in the baseline condition suggests a large influence of systematic exploration on choices.
-The median value of was substantially in both the congruent and competition conditions compared to baseline, suggesting much lower levels of systematic exploration in these two conditions.
+The median value of was substantially lower in both the congruent and competition conditions compared to baseline, suggesting much lower levels of systematic exploration in these two conditions.
 While performance suggests that in the congruent condition systematic exploration was largely replaced with reward maximizing choices, in the competition condition a low value of suggests a greater amount of random exploration in that condition.

-Table 1: Median best-fitting parameter values (with standard deviation in parentheses)
+Table 1: Median best-fitting parameter values (with standard deviations in parentheses)